YGDragon/spring-security-app/README.md

-# spring-security-app
 An application that controls access to resources based on the user's role.
+Two types of users are authorized: USER and ADMIN.